balderdashy/sails-docs/version-notes/1.0.x/migration-guide-1.0.md

 ## Breaking changes to lesser-used functionality

+* Custom blueprints and the associated blueprint route syntax have been removed.
+This functionality can be replicated using custom actions, helpers and routes.
+See the "Replacing custom blueprints" section below for more info.
 * `sails.getBaseUrl`, deprecated in v0.12.x, has been removed.
 See the [v0.12 docs for `getBaseUrl`](http://0.12.sailsjs.com/documentation/reference/application/sails-get-base-url) for more info and why it was removed and how you should replace it.
 * `req.params.all()`, deprecated in v0.12.x, has been removed.
 Use `req.allParams()` instead.
 * `req.validate()` has been removed.
 Use [`actions2`](http://sailsjs.com/documentation/concepts/actions-and-controllers#?actions-2-aka-machine-actions) instead.